College of Extended and Global Education

 The program allows students to be conditionally admitted to a CSUSB undergraduate program with their high school GPA between 2.00 and 2.49.
 Students who successfully complete APP with a GPA of 2.75 or higher will be admitted to bachelor degree programs at CSUSB.

-The APP is comprised of up to 36 units of academic credit classes.
+The APP is comprised of up to 30 units of academic credit classes.
 These classes are to fulfill general education requirements at CSUSB.
-Students typically enroll in nine classes over one academic year (three terms of study).
-Classes will transfer towards undergraduate degree requirements.
+Students typically enroll in eight classes over one academic year (fall and spring semesters).
+Classes may transfer towards undergraduate degree requirements.

 Study Abroad in the USA